 Subject to the discussion below under "Passive Foreign Investment Company Rules," distributions paid on ordinary shares, other than certain pro rata distributions of ordinary shares or rights to acquire ordinary shares, will generally be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
 Distributions in excess of our current and accumulated earnings and profits will constitute a return of capital that will be applied against and reduce (but not below zero) the U.S. Holder's adjusted tax basis in its ordinary shares.
 Any remaining excess will be treated as gain realized on the sale or other disposition of the ordinary shares and will be treated as described below under "Sale or Other Taxable Disposition of Ordinary Shares."
 Subject to applicable limitations, amounts treated as dividend income to certain non-corporate U.S. Holders may be taxable at preferential rates applicable to "qualified dividend income" if we are a "qualified foreign corporation" and certain other requirements are met.
-However, the qualified dividend income treatment will not apply if we are treated as a PFIC (as defined below) with respect to the U.S. Holder or if we are a PFIC for the taxable year in which the dividend is paid or the preceding taxable year.
-The amount of any such distribution will include any amounts withheld by us (or another applicable withholding agent), which, as described below under the heading "-Material German Tax Considerations-Taxation of Dividends," is expected to be in respect of German, and not Dutch, income taxes.
+However, the qualified dividend income treatment will not apply if we are treated as a PFIC (as defined below) with respect to the U.S. Holder or if we are a PFIC for the taxable year in which the dividend is gain), which, as described below under the heading "-Material German Tax Considerations-Taxation of Dividends," is expected to be in respect of German, and not Dutch, income taxes.
 The amount of the dividend will be treated as foreign-source dividend income to U.S. Holders and will not be eligible for the dividends-received deduction generally available to U.S. corporations under the Code.
 Dividends will generally be included in a U.S. Holder's income on the date of the U.S. Holder's receipt of the dividend.
-The amount of any dividend income paid in foreign currency will be t
+The amount of any dividend income paid in foreign currency will be the U.S. dollar amount calculated by reference to the exchange rate in effect on the date of actual or constructive receipt, regardless of whether th